libass/JavascriptSubtitlesOctopus/README.md

   occurs if browser doesn't support web workers).
 (Optional)
 - `debug`: Whether performance info is printed in the console.
 (Default:
   `false`)

+### Fast Render Mode (Lossy) (EXPERIMENTAL)
+The Fast Render mode has been created by @no1d as a suggestion for fix browser freezing when rendering heavy subtitles (#46), this mode simply drop some bitmaps when the process start to freeze. this mode can cause some bitmap loss or simply not render they at all.

+**WARNING: Experimental, not stable and not working in Safari**

+To enable this mode set the option `lossyRender` to `true` when creating an instance of SubtitleOctopus.

+### Brotli Compressed Subtitles
+The SubtitleOctopus allow the use of compressed subtitles in brotli format, saving bandwidth and reducing library startup time

+To use, just run: `brotli subFile.ass` and use the .br result file with the subUrl option

 ## How to build?